How To Get a Building Permit In California

 When you obtain your drawing from FRANK, our experts will verify that your design matches the building department code.
 Additionally, FRANK can provide CAD files to local engineers in California, who will stamp your projects when an engineer stamp is required.

-Contact FRANK today to work with an expert to prepare your build plan.
+Contact FRANK today and schedule a free design consultation to work with an expert to prepare your build plan.
 FRANK can adjust your home design to comply with all of your county or city's requirements, ensuring a smooth, accurate, and hassle-free process.